The ESU are delighted to invite you to our upcoming debate at Dartmouth House, on Thursday, 19 October.

 Racheal Muldoon is an internationally recognised barrister in the intersection of technology and law with deep expertise in AI and emerging technologies.
 Racheal has also recently been shortlisted for the Technology, Data and Crypto Junior Barrister of the Year The Legal 500 (Legalease) 2023 Bar Awards.

-Orhan Ahmed is a Fraud Manager at Apple, and has a distinguished background in online safety and technology, drawn from his career as a Fraud and Disputes Operations Manager at Monzo Bank.
+Orhan Ahmed has a distinguished background in online safety and technology, drawn from his career as a Fraud and Disputes Operations Manager at Monzo Bank.
 Additionally, Orhan has strong debating experience as the former convener for the University of Aberdeen Debate Society.

 Hash Syed currently serves as a Regional Product Lead at Google, overseeing Europe, the Middle East, and Africa.
 His career has included tenures at prominent tech companies such as Meta and Microsoft, where he cultivated extensive experience in technology and artificial intelligence.
 In addition to his corporate endeavours, Hash has a substantial background in non-profit work.